 A comprehensive list of eligible and ineligible expenses

-Health Reimbursement Accounts (HRAs), Health Savings Accounts (HSAs) and Health Care Flexible Spending Accounts (FSAs) can be great cost-savings tools.
+Health Reimbursement Accounts (HRAs), Health Savings Accounts (HSAs), and Flexible Spending Accounts (FSAs) can be great cost-savings tools.
+You can use them to reimburse yourself for eligible health care, dental, and dependent care expenses.
 But it's important to know which expenses can be reimbursed.

 Alphabetical List of Covered and Not Covered Items